-If the assessment was for the TeamHealth radar, a Team Maturity Stage should be populated for the team on the Edit Assessment page.
-This was calculated based on responses to the qualitative questions in the assessment.
+If the assessment was for the TeamHealth Radar, a Team Maturity Stage should be populated for the team on the Edit Assessment page.
+This was calculated based on responses to the qualitative questions (no quantitative questions are included) in the assessment.
 An AHF can override the maturity stage if they truly believe the team is in a different stage than what AgilityHealth® calculated for the team.

 Please note: Some of our radars use High/Low or High/Medium/Low or incorporate Pre-Crawl into the Crawl/Walk/Run/Fly scale.
 The below is an example for Crawl, Walk, Run, Fly.

 Learn more in our article: What do Crawl, Walk, Run, Fly mean as Maturity Stages.